daneharrigan/serve/Readme.md

 by incrementing the port by 1.
 Serve will try up to 5 ports by default.

-All content is served with the `Cache-Control: max-age=0` header and `Last-Modified` set to the current time.
+All content is served with the `Cache-Control: max-age=0` header and `Last-Modified` set to the current time so refreshing the browser will always display the latest changes.

 ## Install